goldsmithb/goldsmithb/README.md

 - 👋 Hi, I’m @goldsmithb
-- 👀 I’m interested in ... starting my career as a developer.
+- 👀 I’m interested in starting my career as a developer.
-- 🌱 I’m currently learning ... the fundamentals of web development.
+- 🌱 I’m currently learning the fundamentals of web development.
-- 📫 How to reach me ... at my email: bradleygoldsmith14@gmail.com.
+- 📫 Yuo can reach me at my email: bradleygoldsmith14@gmail.com.

+On my github you will find various projects I have done, both in my free time and as part of coursework at the University of Chicago.
+Here is a quick guide to my most relevant projects:
+* one
+* two
+* three

+Thank you to all the wonderful programmers I have collaborated with, past and future.

 <!---
 goldsmithb/goldsmithb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.